Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Fleas are brown, pretty tiny insects with long rear legs allowing them to hop around horizontally for up to 13 inches and vertically for about 7 inches.
 This makes them find their prey easily.

-Five Ways to Determine if Your Cat Has Fleas
+Five Signs Your Cat Has Fleas

 There are several ways to detect if your cat has fleas.
 Here are some of the most common signs: